nutti/fake-bge-module/README.md

 fake-bge-module is the collections of the fake Blender Game Engine (BGE) Python API modules for the code completion in commonly used IDEs.

+*Note: The similar project for Blender is availabled on [fake-bpy-module](https://github.com/nutti/fake-bpy-module) which targets [Blender](https://www.blender.org/).*

 ## Requirements